Piramal group gets RBI nod for DHFL acquisition | Business

 Piramal group gets RBI nod for DHFL acquisition

-Piramal Group on Thursday said the Reserve Bank is understood to have cleared the resolution plan for debt-ridden DHFL as approved by the Committee of Creditors (CoC).
+Piramal Group on Thursday said the Reserve Bank is understood to have approved acquisition of debt-ridden DHFL by the group's subsidiary as part of resolution process.

 ''We understand that the RBI has approved the DHFL resolution plan from Piramal Capital and Housing Finance, submitted by the CoC,'' Piramal Group said in a statement.